Loader gif

 The Internal Revenue Service (IRS) won’t initiate contact with you via telephone.
 Nor do they reach out to taxpayers via emails, text messages or social media channels, especially to request your personal or financial information.

-How will the IRS contact you?
+How the IRS contact you?

 If the IRS needs to communicate with you, they will send you a letter or notice via postal mail or fax.